cybercongress/cybertensor-developer-docs/docs/reference/bittensor-api-ref.md

 ### Arguments

 - `config (ct.Config, optional, defaults=ct.cwtensor.config())`:
-    Subtensor config object containing arguments from ct.cwtensor.config() which are automatically parsed from command line and ENV vars.
+    Cwtensor config object containing arguments from ct.cwtensor.config() which are automatically parsed from command line and ENV vars.
-- `network (str, optional, default='finney')`:
+- `network (str, optional, default='space-pussy')`:
-    The subtensor network flag.
+    The cwtensor network flag.
 The likely choices are:
             -- local (local running network)
-            -- finney (main network)
+            -- space-pussy (main network)
             -- mock (mock network for testing.)
-    If this option is set it overloads subtensor.chain_endpoint with an entry point node from that network.
+    If this option is set it overloads cwtensor.chain_endpoint with an entry point node from that network.
 - `chain_endpoint (str, default=None)`:
-    The subtensor endpoint flag.
+    The cwtensor endpoint flag.
 If set, overrides the network argument.

 ## ct.metagraph